Mahmoud0Samy/Coronavirus-COVID-19-Data-Exploration/README.md

 The `Query.sql` file contains SQL queries that explore various aspects of COVID-19 data in and outside of Egypt.
 Feel free to run the file and modify it to suit your specific analysis requirements.

-Certainly!
-Let's go through each of the SQL queries to understand their purpose:
+Let's go through the most important of the SQL queries to understand their purpose:

 ### Query 1: